img

 • Weakness

 Long-term use of Depo-Provera may lead to loss of bone mineral density (the amount of bone mineral in bone tissue), which makes you more likely to get osteoporosis (a condition that weakens bones, making them fragile and more likely to break).
-Your chances are even higher if you have taken the shot for longer than 2 years, especially if the condition runs in your family, you drink a lot, smoke or have other risk factors for the condition.
+Your chances are even higher if you have taken the shot for longer than 2 years, especially if the condition runs in your family, if you drink a lot of alcohol, smoke or have other risk factors.

 The FDA has issued a safety warning about the use of the Depo-Provera birth control shot.
 Studies link this shot to a loss of bone density in women, although bone density may recover when a woman is no longer getting the shot.

-Doctors are not sure how this type of shot may affect the bone density of teen girls in the future, though.
-Girls who are considering the shot should talk to their doctors about it and make sure that they get enough calcium each day.
-Those who smoke should be sure to let their doctors know, because smoking may be connected to this bone density loss.
+Doctors are not sure how this type of shot may affect the bone density of teenage girls.
+Girls who are considering the shot should talk to their doctor, and make sure that they get enough calcium each day.
+Those who smoke should be sure to let their doctors know, because smoking may increase the risk of bone density loss.

 Women may notice a decrease in fertility for up to a year after they stop getting the birth control shot.
-However, the shot does not cause permanent loss of fertility and most women can get pregnant after they stop getting the shot.
+However, the shot does not cause permanent loss of fertility and most women can get pregnant soon after they stop.

 Who can use the birth control shot?

-Women, girls and nursing mothers, who have trouble remembering to take birth control pills and who want extremely good protection against pregnancy may want to use the birth control shot.
+Women, girls and nursing mothers who have trouble remembering to take birth control pills and who want extremely good protection against pregnancy, may want to use the birth control shot.
 However, not all women and girls can or should use the birth control shot.
 Some medical conditions make the use of the shot less effective or more risky.
-You should not get the birth control shot and should talk to their doctors if you suffer from the conditions.
+It is important to provide a complete medical history to your doctor and discuss any health concerns before starting birth control.

 Who shouldn’t get the birth control shot?